gatsbyjs/gatsby/docs/docs/performance-tracing.md

 title: "Performance tracing"
 ---

-Gatsby allows a build to be traced, enabling you to dive deep to find which plugins or parts of the build are taking the longest.
+Gatsby allows a build to be traced, enabling you to find which plugins or parts of the build are taking the longest.
 The trace information can be viewed in any [open tracing](http://opentracing.io/) compatible tool such as [https://www.jaegertracing.io/](https://www.jaegertracing.io/).
 You can also use Zipkin compatible tools such as [Zipkin](https://zipkin.io/) or [Honeycomb](https://www.honeycomb.io/).

 ## Running Gatsby with tracing turned on

 Gatsby code is instrumented with Open Tracing, which is a general tracing API that is implementation agnostic.
 Therefore, you'll need to include and configure an open tracing compatible library in your application, as well as a backend to collect the trace data.

 The steps required to add tracing are below.
-For an example of how to get tracing workinng with zipkin, see the [example below](/docs/performance-tracing/#local-zipkin-with-docker)
+Including an [example](/docs/performance-tracing/#local-zipkin-with-docker) of how to get tracing working with zipkin locally using docker

-### Library dependency
+### 1. Library dependency

 Add an [open-tracing compatible library](https://github.com/opentracing) to your site's `package.json` dependencies.

-### Library configuration file
+### 2. Library configuration file

 Each open tracing library must be configured.
 For example, what is the URL of the tracing backend?
 How often should spans be sent to the backend?
 What service name should the trace be recorded under?
 Etc.